Setting up the Office

 New MPs are entitled to a start-up budget, to enable them, amongst other things, to set up a constituency office.

 Before you can claim any costs associated with your constituency office, including rent, you must register that property with IPSA.
-Further details can be found in the ‘Guidance for MPs’ Business Costs and Expenses’, the latest version of which can be found on the IPSA website.
+Further details can be found in the ‘Guidance for MPs’ Business Costs’, the latest version of which can be found on the IPSA website.

 2.2 Furniture and Equipment and Stationery